tarantool/doc/doc/platform/ddl_dml/migrations/index.rst

 ==========

-**Migration** refers to any change in a data schema: adding or removing a field, creating or dropping an index, changing a field format, an so on.
-Space creation is also a schema migration.
-You can use this fact to track the evolution of your data schema since its initial state.
+**Migration** refers to any change in a data schema: adding or removing a field, creating or dropping an index, changing a field format, and so on.
+Space creation is also a migration.
+Using migrations, you can track the evolution of your data schema since its initial state.
+In Tarantool, migrations are presented as Lua code that alters the data schema using the built-in Lua API.

 There are two types of migrations:

 -   *simple migrations* don't require additional actions on existing data
 -   *complex migrations* include both schema and data changes

-In Tarantool, migrations are presented as Lua code that alters the data schema using the built-in Lua API.

 .. _migrations_simple:

 Simple migrations
 -----------------

-In Tarantool, there are two types of schema migration that do not require data migration:
+There are two types of schema migration that do not require data migration:

--   Creating an index.
+-   *Creating an index*.
 A new index can be created at any time.
 To learn more about index creation, see :ref:`concepts-data_model_indexes` and the :ref:`box_space-create_index` reference.
--   Adding a field to the end of a space.
+-   *Adding a field to the end of a space*.
 To add a field, update the space format so that it includes all its fields and also the new field.
 For example:

     .. code-block:: lua